June 24

 - At the Metrodome, Tim Teufel's bloop single in the 9th inning with two on turns into an inside-the-park homer when it bounces over the head of Harold Baines to give the Twins a 3 - 2 win over the White Sox.
 Rich Dotson is the unlucky loser.
 The Twins' Randy Bush hit an inside-the-park home run in yesterday's 4 - 3 win over Chicago.

-- After missing two starts, Jack Morris (12 - 3) stops the Brewers, 7 - 1.
-Ruppert Jones and Lance Parrish hit homers for the Tigers, who have now drawn 165,000 fans for the 4-game series with Milwaukee.
+- After missing two starts, Jack Morris (12-3) stops the Brewers, 7 - 1.
+Ruppert Jones and Lance Parrish hit homers for the Tigers, who have drawn 165,000 fans for the four-game series with Milwaukee.
 Detroit now leads the AL East by 8 1/2 games.

 - 1988 - Cleveland's Doug Jones celebrates his 31st birthday by saving his 14th game in 14 appearances, breaking the major-league record for consecutive saves set last season by Steve Bedrosian.
 Jones retires all seven batters he faces to close out the Indians' 7 - 5 win over the Yankees.